-Ever wonder how your mortgage goes from a pain in your neck to free and clear?
+Ever wonder how your home loan goes from a pain in your neck to real estate free and clear?

-Well, it all has to do with a little thing called “amortization,” which is defined as the reduction of debt by regular payments of interest and principal sufficient to pay off a loan by maturity.
+Well, it all has to do with a magical little thing called “mortgage amortization,” which is defined as the reduction of debt by regular payments of interest and principal sufficient to pay off a loan by maturity.

 Understanding the way your mortgage amortizes is a great way to understand how different loan programs work.
 And an amortization calculator will show you how your balance is paid off on a monthly or yearly basis.
-It will also detail how much interest you’ll pay over the life of your loan, assuming you hold it to maturity.
+It will also show you how much interest you’ll pay over the life of your loan, assuming you hold it to maturity.

 Early Payments Go Toward Interest

-(pictured above is an actual “amortization schedule” from an active mortgage about five months into a 30-year fixed-rate mortgage.
+Pictured above is an actual “amortization schedule” from an active mortgage about five months into a 30-year fixed-rate mortgage.
 That means it’s got another 355 months to go!